OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 To see how to use the BroydenSolver, consider a problem where we'd like to solve for the intersection of a line and a parabola.
 We can implement this as a single component.
 (It is also possible to implement it as two components if you'd prefer.
-See :ref:`Tutorial-MDAO-Architectures` to learn how to broadcast variables.)
+See :ref:`Tutorial:-MDAO-Architectures` to learn how to broadcast variables.)

 .. testcode:: Broyden